Last Updated on 15 December, 2020 by Veronica

 Directions on Google Maps

-In some sections, although not in these that play today (that I remember), you will know that you are going along Route 66 because it was built with pink concrete blocks, with a characteristic triangular edge on both sides and that is approximately three meters long.
+In some sections, you will know that you are going along Route 66 because it was built with pink concrete blocks with a characteristic triangular edge on both sides, approximately three meters long.

 You will notice that each block you pass makes the characteristic noise when you pass an asphalt junction or a pothole with the car.
 You will see that they even reproduce that sound in some museums, like a kind of rattle.
 It’s the sound of Route 66.